BlakeGreen2/Project-4---Risk-Definition-for-Risk-Averse-LLC/README.md

 - Annotated Code Document
 - Engineering Timesheet
 - Written Report
-- Raw Data Files (Multiple CSVs and a Shapefile)
+- *Raw Data Files (Multiple CSVs)
 - Python Code File

+*The shapefile used in the code is too large to be included in this repository but can be found online